dougeby/IntuneDocs/intune/early-edition-nda.md

 ### Retired devices in the device compliance dashboard <!-- 1981119 -->
 In a future update, retired devices will be removed from the device compliance dashboard.
 This will change your compliance numbers.

-### New user experience update for the Company Portal website <!--2000968 -->
-New features will be added, based on feedback from customers, to the Company Portal website.
-You'll experience a significant improvement in existing functionality and usability from your Android, iOS, and Windows devices.
-Areas of the site--such as device details, feedback and support, and device overview--will receive a new, modern, responsive design.
-You'll also see:
-- Streamlined workflows across all device platforms
-- Improved device identification and enrollment flows
-- More helpful error messages
-- Friendlier language, less tech jargon
-- Ability to share direct links to apps
-- Improved performance for large app catalogs
-- Increased accessibility for all users

 ### Configure profile to skip some screens during Setup Assistant <!-- 2276470 -->
 When you create a macOS enrollment profile, you'll be able to configure it to skip any of the following screens when a user goes through the Setup Assistant: